cbdevnet/websocksy/README.md

 Run `make` in the project directory to build the core binary as well as the default plugins.

 # Development

+`websocksy` provides two major extension interfaces, which can be attached to by providing custom shared objects.
+The core is written in C and designed to use as few external dependencies as possible.

+All types and structures are defined in [`websocksy.h`](websocksy.h), along with their in-depth documentation.

+The current API version is `1`.
+It is available via the compile-time define `WEBSOCKSY_API_VERSION`.

+## Peer discovery backend API

+When requested to load a backend, `websocksy` tries to load `backend_<name>.so` from the plugin path, which is a compile time variable (overridable by providing the environment variable `PLUGINPATH` to `make`), which by default points to the `plugins/` directory.

+From the backend shared object, `websocksy` tries to resolve the following symbols:

+* `init` (`uint64t init()`): Initialize the backend for operation.
+Called directly after loading the shared object.
+	Must return the `WEBSOCKSY_API_VERSION` the module was built with.
+* `configure` (`uint64_t configure(char* key, char* value)`): Set backend-specific configuration options.
+	Backends should ship their own documentation on which configuration options they provide.
+* `query` (`ws_peer_info query(char* endpoint, size_t protocols, char** protocol, size_t headers, ws_http_header* header, websocket* ws)`):
+	The core function of a backend.
+Called once for each incoming WebSocket connection to provide a remote peer to be bridged.
+The fields in the returned structure should be allocated using `calloc` or `malloc` and will be `free`'d by the core.
+* `cleanup` (`void cleanup()`): Release all allocated memory.
+Called in preparation to core shutdown.

+## Peer stream framing API

 TBD